Agilent/yb/README.md

 As a precaution, `yb sync` does nothing but report what would have been done.
 To actually make changes you need to pass the `-a`/`--apply` flag.

+When used within a yb environment, `yb sync` will first pull any stream updates.

 ## `yb status`: report environment status

 The `yb status` command was designed to provide useful status information across all the repos in your Yocto environment.